CLUBB-SILHS: A parameterization of subgrid variability in the atmosphere

 In more detail, to numerically approximate \eqref{SILHS integral form}, SILHS performs the following tasks \citep{larson_schanen_2013a}: \begin{enumerate} \item \textit{Choose a set of uniform sample points at one vertical grid level.} Currently, the vertical level is chosen to be the level where cloud water is maximized.
-The uniform sample is picked using the Latin hypercube algorithm in order to reduce variance. \item \textit{Vertically correlate these uniform sample points to the other vertical levels in CLUBB.} Vertical correlation is based on the spacing between vertical levels, CLUBB's turbulent mixing length scale \ref{sec:mixing_length}, and an empirical constant. \item \textit{Transform the uniformly distributed sample points to CLUBB's PDF.} At this point, SILHS has produced a set of subcolumns drawn from the PDF $P(\mathbf{x})$ in \eqref{SILHS integral form} (or, in the case of importance sampling, a related PDF, as described below). \item \textit{Evaluate the function $h(\mathbf{x})$ for each of the SILHS sample points.} \item \textit{Average these sample values of $h$ in order to estimate the average value of $h(\mathbf{x})$ over the distribution.} \end{enumerate}
+The uniform sample is picked using the Latin hypercube algorithm in order to reduce variance. \item \textit{Vertically correlate these uniform sample points to the other vertical levels in CLUBB.} Vertical correlation is the correlation in the value of a field at one height with the value of the same field at another height.
+Vertical correlation is based on the spacing between vertical levels, CLUBB's turbulent mixing length scale \ref{sec:mixing_length}, and an empirical constant. \item \textit{Transform the uniformly distributed sample points to CLUBB's PDF.} At this point, SILHS has produced a set of subcolumns drawn from the PDF $P(\mathbf{x})$ in \eqref{SILHS integral form} (or, in the case of importance sampling, a related PDF, as described below). \item \textit{Evaluate the function $h(\mathbf{x})$ for each of the SILHS sample points.} \item \textit{Average these sample values of $h$ in order to estimate the average value of $h(\mathbf{x})$ over the distribution.} \end{enumerate}

 The following sections discuss some of these tasks in more depth.